mb-engineering/Rudolph-Tally-for-ATEM/README.md

 ----------------------------
 Version 5 brings in the wifi manager and enables to change and store the configuration using your web browser.
 Before using the first time, run the prep.ino once.

+You will need the libraries from SKAARHOJ Open Engineering and the WiFiManager.